 Friday, April 23 at 8:30 pm

 Saturday, April 24 at 1:00 pm

 Saturday, April 24 at 7:00 pm

 Sunday, April 25 at 1:00 pm

 Sunday, April 25 at 3:00 pm

-The link for the performance will only last 24 hours so if your plans change, and you are unable to watch the play or “attend” on the date/time you initially chose, just let us know and we can update your reservation.
+The link for the performance will only last to midnight of the performance date so if your plans change, and you are unable to watch the play or “attend” on the date/time you initially chose, just let us know and we can update your reservation.

 Cancellations must be made 24 hours in advance of the performance start time in order to change your reservation.